 If you would like to apply for a nursery place, we ask you to contact us to register your child’s name 12-18 months prior to their admission (the September following their third birthday).
 It is not necessary to register your interest earlier than that because we do not prioritise places for those who register their child’s name earlier than others.
 There is no need, for example, to register your child at our school a few days after they are born or indeed before they are born.
 Registering your child’s name with us does not guarantee your child a place.
+It simply lets us know that you are interested in a place for your at our school so that we can contact you with an application form nearer the time.
 Once we have your child’s details, we keep them ‘on file’ until it is time for us to send you an application form in the January/February before admission in September.
 Given that we cannot guarantee you a place, you are advised to apply to other nurseries in the area.

 Admission Dates / Registration

 We accept registrations for nursery places 12 – 18 months before the date of admission.
 If your child was born in an academic year for which registration is not yet open, please do not register at this time.
 Please remember that early register does not influence your chances of getting a place.
 We usually close registrations in mid-February unless there are still places available.
 Application forms will be sent to you for confirmation of interest in early February following the close of registration for that year.
 Places are allocated according to our admissions criteria (see below) and offered in April.

 Assuming you have registered, in the February before your child is due to start nursery in September, we will write to you to ask you to complete an application form and confirm that you still want a place for your child.
 On this form, you will need to include: